Navigate the menus below to get answers to your most frequently asked questions about the NGICP.

 Additionally, demand has been growing for a national program to provide credentialed green infrastructure construction and maintenance professionals.
 The white paper, The Need for National Green Infrastructure Training and Certification, provides more background on this need.

 There are three permanent bodies that govern all aspects of the NGICP to deliver the Green Infrastructure Practioner (GIP) certification.
-The Strategic Advisory Council (SAC) overses the business and scheme strategies including development of policies and procedures, promotion, advocacy, fiduciary and fundraising.
+The Board of Directors (BOD) overses the business and scheme strategies including development of policies and procedures, promotion, advocacy, fiduciary and fundraising.
 The Certification Committee (CC) reports to the SAC and oversees the maintenance of the certification program.
 The Technical Advisory Group (TAG), which reports to the CC oversees the technical components of the program.

 NGICP’s primary objectives are to: